jr-marquez/ksqldbWorkshop/labs/00_Setup-Env.md

 * a running cluster
 * three connectors are running
 * 1 KSQL APP is running
-* three topics AML_Status, Funds_Status, Payment_Instruction are created and some additional internal topics.
+* three topics AML_Status, Funds_Status, Payment_Instruction are created and some internal topics.

 # Create additional topics
 Open your terminal app (cloud setup to be first login via ssh) and create additional topics, we use them later in workshop: